Where in your home it makes sense, and areas where it doesn’t…

 * Interior Steps- (not only is it dangerous to have tile on your steps BUT you aren’t able to install a runner to avoid slippage without completely ruining each tread.)

-Geographically speaking, here in Westchester County NY and typically all the northern states across the country, where the weather is known to be very cold in fall and winter months, tile is not the best choice of flooring for certain rooms in the home.
-Here at The Couture Floor Company, we have traveled nationwide and installed all types of flooring.
+Geographically speaking typically all the northern states across the country, where the weather is known to be very cold in fall and winter months, tile is not the best choice of flooring for certain rooms in the home.
+We have traveled nationwide and installed all types of flooring.
 We can tell you from our personal, professional experience that when tile floor is installed throughout a home, it is ALWAYS a home in a warmer climate (ex.
 Florida, Arizona, Nevada, So.
 California, etc.) If you truly desire tile flooring in, for example, your living room, you may want to consider radiant heat installed under the tile to give it warmth, because even though tile is a great and durable floor that will last; the downside is how cold it can be.
 Installing radiant heat beneath the tile is a great way to have the best of both worlds….
 You’re super-durable tile floor, and a nice warm feel on your feet.

 Tile is, probably, the most efficient type of flooring to install for warm climates because it helps keep the temperature in the home relatively cooler.
-It is, for this reason, why tile isn’t the best choice for certain areas of a home in Westchester NY.
-Winters here in New York can be brutal!
+It is, for this reason, why tile isn’t the best choice for certain areas of a home in colder climates.
+Winters here in the Northern part of the USA can be brutal!
 Even if we get lucky enough to have a small amount of snow, the temperature can drop well below zero.
 Having tile in the main living areas, bedrooms and living room can make your home feel colder; even with your heat blasting.
 Also, another reason to steer clear of tile flooring in the rooms listed above is that it DEVALUES your home.
 Yes, if you’re planning on selling your home at some point, most potential buyers will NOT want tile in these rooms thus resulting in a lower offer to offset the cost to replace this flooring OR your home will stay on the market for a longer period of time waiting for the right buyer.

 To sum it up…